d22yan/FYDP-2015-010/README.md

     app.
 I have only the Telehash user id generation and user info saving/loading from local storage implemented so far.
 We can meet sometime in the near future to discuss the code and divide work for later stages of the project.

-Some learning resources:
+### Learning Resources:

 * Taking a look at some [free books](http://resrc.io/list/10/list-of-free-programming-books/#javascript) to brush up on the basics of JS and Angular is always a good idea.
 * [CodeSchool] has some nice interactive courses on web development in general, and on AngularJS and Javascript.
 * Here's a nice article on [Javascript Promises] and their implementation in Angular in the form of the $q service.

 If you come across anything else you found useful for learning, please share it here.